 The aim of this work is to map currently available services and practices in relation to caring for children with obesity and their complications.
 It is envisaged that this will help develop an understanding of how these services and practices may differ across the country and in various settings in Ireland.
 It may also provide valuable insight on the potential barriers and enablers for the provision of obesity treatment services in Ireland and identifying the supports needed.

 The online survey takes approximately 15-25 minutes to complete, depending on the level to which the health professional or healthcare manager cares for children and adolescents with obesity in their daily practice, either for weight management specifically or for treatment of other conditions.
 Survey participants will also have the opportunity to add any information that they feel is important and the opportunity to express an interest in participating in a focus group which is also part of this project.
+Please see further details on the LANDSCAPE focus groups via the participant information sheet available here.

 Please access the survey here